Frank Ocean introduces ‘Blonde’ and ‘Boys Don’t Cry’ magazine with open letter

 Boys Don’t Cry, pp. 4–5 (Tumblr: @frankocean).

-In his new magazine’s opening pages, shared on Tumblr for all to read, Frank Ocean introduces Boys Don’t Cry and his album Blonde with a missive reflecting on his experiences making the content featured across the zine’s 370 pages, including the CD in its center.
-A transcript is available below.
+In his magazine’s opening pages, shared on Tumblr for all to read, Frank Ocean introduces Boys Don’t Cry and his album Blonde with a missive reflecting on his experiences making the content featured throughout the zine’s 370 pages and the CD in its center.

 After publishing the letter on Tumblr, Ocean thanked his fans directly in a second post, which read: